Lahuca-Software-Development/Lane/documentation/sequences/all.md

 5. PlayerJoinEvent, this is called when the connection and profile is fully complete.
 The instance will use this to make sure the player is actually allowed to join.
 If it is, it sends a QueueFinishedPacket back to the controller.
-6. **InstanceJoinEvent**/**InstanceGameJoinEvent**,
-the first is called when the player is supposed to join the instance only.
+6. **InstanceJoinEvent**, fires when the player has now joined the instance
-The other is called when the player is joining a game, and the game has already handled it.
+7. **InstanceGameJoinEvent**, when the player is joining a game, and the game has already handled it.

 ### Player server kicked
 The proxy already catches kicks by the instance.

-## New queue
+### New queue
 This works on the controller, as the queue request is sent to the controller.
+If the player starts to be moved, a **InstanceQuitEvent** and respectively **InstanceQuitGameEvent** is called.
+This is either called because the player is disconnected, or when the player switches to the same server.
+Be aware, when a player remains on the instance, the **InstanceQuitEvent** is not called.
+Of course, it is followed by a **InstanceJoinEvent**/**InstanceJoinGameEvent**.

-## Disconnect
+### Disconnect
 1. PlayerQuitEvent, this is ran when the player disconnects, this will flag it to the Controller.
    It is undefined what happens when doing any more work than needed on the InstancePlayer object itself.
    Data object identified by their IDs work as usual.
+2. During the PlayerQuitEvent, the **InstanceQuitEvent** and respectively **InstanceQuitGameEvent** is also called.